true crime

 Before the crime, as per the BBC, Minassian posted on Facebook: "The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!
 All hail the Supreme Gentleman Elliot Rodger!"

-It has not been confirmed whether Kohberger was similarly inspired by Rodger, but there is speculation.
+It has not been confirmed whether Kohberger was similarly inspired by Rodger.
+There is only speculation.

 "After Bryan Kohberger is arrested, I start thinking, okay, Pappa Rodger, Elliot Rodger," Facebook group admin Kristine Cameron said.
 "If you listen to some of the manifestos of Elliot Rodger, he talks about hating all the girls from Alpha Phi, the same sorority that Kaylee [Goncalves] was in."